-It is a Bridgewater State College (BSU) policy that BSU employees must not store confidential information on their local computer hard drives.
+It is a Bridgewater State University (BSU) policy that BSU employees must not store confidential information on their local computer hard drives.
 Instead, sensitive data must be stored in a secure, restricted location on the G drive.
 Please make yourself aware of the Confidential Data Policy

 As a part of these initiatives IT Security staff will scan all:

 - Network Shares (G drive)

 - Hard drives of University owned notebook computers

 This is an initiative to identify all confidential and private data stored in various locations on Bridgewater State University infrastructure.
 For more information about the software used to scan for PII visit the Identity Finder at BSU page!

 Bridgewater State University has acquired an encryption platform for encrypting identified confidential information.
 The encryption system is centrally managed and BSU users who need access to confidential information must access it using the encryption platform.
 Ultimately, confidential data will be encrypted and access will be restricted to identified BSU employees upon completion of an access request and verification process.
 Access will be granted on a need to know basis.

 To help protect confidential information and comply with the new state law we would like you to do the following: